srikanthm79/cf-ai-content-moderation/README.md

       - THREAT
     - The threshold is applied to each attribute independently
     - If any attribute exceeds the threshold, the content is marked in flags
-    - The confidence score is calculated based on the highest attribute score
+    - The confidence score and Appropriate is calculated based on the TOXICITY attribute score

 - **Azure Configuration**:
   - `AzureSeverityThreshold`: Minimum severity level to consider content inappropriate (0-6)
-    - 0: Safe content
-    - 2: Low severity (default)
+    - Evaluates content across four categories: "Hate", "SelfHarm", "Sexual", and "Violence"
+    - Each category is assigned a severity level (0-6) independently
+    - The highest severity level across all categories determines the overall severity
+    - The overall severity is compared with AzureSeverityThreshold to determine:
+      - Confidence score: Calculated as `1 - (maxSeverity / 6)`
+      - Appropriate status: Content is marked inappropriate if maxSeverity ≥ AzureSeverityThreshold
+    - **Safe (0)**: Content may reference sensitive topics like violence, self-harm, sexual content, or hate speech, but in a professional context (e.g., journalistic, scientific, medical) suitable for most audiences.
+    - **Low (2)**: Content may express prejudiced, judgmental, or opinionated views, include offensive language, stereotyping, or low-intensity depictions of harm.
+    - **Medium (4)**: Content may use offensive, mocking, or intimidating language towards specific identity groups, depict instructions or fantasies related to harm, or glorify harm at medium intensity.
+    - **High (6)**: Content may display explicit and severe harmful instructions, actions, damage, or abuse, including endorsement, glorification, promotion of severe harmful acts, or extreme forms of harm.
+    - Example threshold settings:
+      - Setting to 2 means content with Low, Medium or higher severity will be flagged
-    - 4: Medium severity
+      - Setting to 4 means only Medium and High severity content will be flagged
-    - 6: High severity
+      - Setting to 6 means only High severity content will be flagged

 - **Options**:
   - `includeRawResults`: Include raw API responses in results